-A9: Typically, your on-demand hot water heaters are located near the front driver's side, tongue box, however sometimes they can be located towards the mid-point or rear of a unit.
-Please consult Tiny Heirloom for your specific unit so that you know where it is located.
+A9: Typically, the on demand hot water heaters are located near the front driver's side, tongue box, however sometimes they can be located towards the mid-point or rear of a unit.
+Please consult Tiny Heirloom for your specific unit so that you know where it is located at all times.